Unified Micromechanics Theory of Composites: Estimation of a set of surrogate operators

 The key advantage of substituting $\bfcD^{\rm DNS}\to \bfcD^{\rm r}$ (\ref{4.22}) is that $\bfcD^{\rm r}$ is derived for a compact-support forcing term (\ref{2.4}) and incorporates the crucial RVE concept (Subsection 8.3).
 This ensures the elimination of size-scale and boundary layer effects at the dataset preparation stage.
-Without RVE, these effects inevitably arise, compromising the accuracy of the four surrogate operators $\bfcG_{\gamma}(\lle\bfu\rle)(\bfx)$ $(\gamma = b, \sigma, u_i, \sigma_i$i, Eq. (\ref{9.1})), and cannot be reliably corrected later.
+Without RVE, these effects inevitably arise, compromising the accuracy of the four surrogate operators $\bfcG_{\gamma}(\lle\bfu\rle)(\bfx)$ $(\gamma = b, \sigma, u_i, \sigma_i$, Eq. (\ref{9.1})), and cannot be reliably corrected later.
 Thus, RVE is essential for ensuring accurate, scale-independent ML and NN applications in computational micromechanics.
 The process for generating surrogate models is illustrated in Fig. 8.
-Block 1 DNS $\bfcD^{\rm DNS}$ (\ref{8.3}) has been utilized in studies such as \cite{Fan`et`2023}, \cite{Jafarzadeh`et`2024}, \cite{You`et`2020}, \cite{You`et`2021}, and \cite{You`et`2022}.
-In the proposed CAMNN approach, we analyze either $\bfcD^{\rm r}$ (\ref{4.22}), $\bfcD^{\rm p}$ (\ref{5.12}) or $\bfcD^{\rm d}$ (\ref{8.5}), employing AGIE (\ref{3.23}) in AMic and CMic tools, respectively.
+Block 1 DNS $\bfcD^{\rm DNS}$ (\ref{8.4}) has been

+\parbox{10.2cm}{ \epsfig{figure=Fel8.eps, width=8.8cm}\\ \tenrm \baselineskip=8pt {{\sc Fig. 8:} The scheme of obtaining of surrogate model set}} utilized in studies such as \cite{{Fanet2023},{Jafarzadehet2024},{Youet2020},{Youet2021},{Youet2022}}.
+In the proposed AGIE-CAMNN approach, we analyze either $\bfcD^{\rm r}$ (\ref{4.22}), $\bfcD^{\rm p}$ (\ref{5.12}) or $\bfcD^{\rm d}$ (\ref{8.6}), employing AGIE (\ref{3.23}) in AMic and CMic tools, respectively.
 These datasets are compressed in Block 2 (Field PM Data) and used as input in Block 3 (Optimization), which applies established ML and NN techniques (Section 9).
-By replacing the large dataset $\bfcD^{\rm DNS}$ (\ref{8.3}) with the more compact $\bfcD^{\rm r}$, $\bfcD^{\rm p}$, or $\bfcD^{\rm d}$, computational efficiency is significantly improved.
+By replacing the large dataset $\bfcD^{\rm DNS}$ (\ref{8.4}) with the more compact $\bfcD^{\rm r}$, $\bfcD^{\rm p}$, or $\bfcD^{\rm d}$, computational efficiency is significantly improved.
 Only the alignment between Blocks 2 and 3 is required, with no changes to Block 3 itself.
-Solving the optimization problem in Block 3 results in either a single surrogate operator (Block 4) or a set of surrogate models (Block 5).
+Solving the optimization problem in Block 3 results in either a single surrogate operator (Block 4 corresponding to Block 1) or a set of surrogate models (Block 5 corresponding to Block 2).